-Despite the value of formal credit and the high cost of default documented in Section 3, default among new borrowers remains high.
-Section 6 showed that even significant contract-term changes do comparatively little to mitigate default even over the relatively sizeable experimental range of variation and do not provide much evidence for default being driven by interest-rate-driven moral hazard.
-In this section, we argue that new borrowers are vulnerable to frequent, large shocks that precipitate default.
-This is a simple but relatively unexplored hypothesis in the financial development literature, which has typically focused on asymmetric information and high fixed lending costs (see, e.g., the survey in Banerjee and Duflo, 2010).
+Despite the value of formal credit and the high cost of default documented in Section 3, default among new borrowers is substantial.
+Section 6 documents that even significant contract term changes have limited effects on default.
+In this section, we provide evidence that new borrowers are vulnerable to frequent, large shocks that precipitate default.
+This is a simple but relatively unexplored hypothesis in the financial development literature, which has typically focused on asymmetric information and high fixed lending costs.
 We focus on one particular shock-job separation in the formal sector-which we observe using our matched borrower-employee data.
+We can think of job loss in the framework of Section 5 by viewing it as generating a first-order stochastically dominated period-two income distribution.
+Prediction 4 would then imply that job loss increases default.

-Job loss is an appealing candidate shock for several reasons.
-First, job loss is common in our experimental sample: of those employed at least one month in the formal sector between January 2004 and March 2007 (45% of the experimental sample), 43% experienced at least one month out of formal sector employment.
+Formal job loss as a "negative life event."
+Job loss is an appealing candidate to partly explain default levels for several reasons.
+First, job loss is common in our experimental sample: of those employed for at least one month in the formal sector between January 2004 and March 2007 (45% of the experimental sample), 43% experienced at least one month out of formal sector employment.
 Second, it has the potential to explain higher default for newer borrowers, as they are more likely to experience unemployment: those in the 6-11 month stratum are 1.34 times more likely (54% vs. 40%) to experience formal sector unemployment than those in the 24+ month stratum.
-Third, a large literature-for developed countries with near-universal formal sector employment-has shown that job loss results in both short- and long-term earnings losses (Couch and Placzek, 2010; Flaaen et al., 2019; Jacobson et al., 1993), increases the likelihood of bankruptcy (Keys, 2018; Sullivan et al., 1999), mortality (Sullivan and von Wachter, 2009) and worsens mental health (Schaller and Stevens, 2015).
-Fourth, in our sample, we find that default for borrowers with a stronger pre-experimental attachment to the labor force (26% of our sample) is substantially lower than for borrowers with weaker attachment (by 8 pp.) at the end of the experiment (see Figure 7(a)).
-We can incorporate unemployment in the framework of Section 5 by viewing it as a first-order stochastically dominated period two-income distribution, which will increase default (Prediction 4).
+Third, a large literature-in developed countries with near-universal formal sector employment-has shown that job loss results in both short- and long-term earnings losses (Couch and Placzek, 2010a; Flaaen et al., 2019; Jacobson et al., 1993), increases the likelihood of bankruptcy (Keys, 2018; Sullivan et al., 1999), mortality (Sullivan and von Wachter, 2009), and worsens mental health (Schaller and Stevens, 2015).
+Fourth, in Figure 8(a) and Figure 8(b), we find that by the end of the experiment, default is 8 pp lower for borrowers with a strong pre-experimental attachment to the formal labor force (26% of our sample) than for those with lower attachment.